milanwiedemann/phc-coding-club/resources/Sheet1.md

 sequence rather than a simple repetition of the same few elements, you can use the `:` operator.
-Simply typing `n:m`, where n and m are any integers, makes a vector of all integers between n and m inclusive (if n is more than m it will output them in reverse).
+Simply typing `n:m`, where n and m are any integers, makes a vector of all integers between n and m inclusive (if n is greater than m it will output them in reverse).

 There is a function that does the same thing as `:` but allows for more options called `seq()`, which we will also look at in the appendix.